TheMaster1127/Minecraft-in-AHK/README.md

 - Fixed some bugs like invisible blocks.

 ### October 23, 2023
 - Added leaves, logs, and trees, and fixed some bugs.
-Now you can't interact with a block surrounded by air.
+Now you can't interact with a block surrounded by other blocks there needs to be at least 1 air block.